 As a financial services company entrusted with the safeguarding of sensitive information, our Board believes that a strong enterprise cyber program is vital to effective risk management.
-As part of its program of regular oversight, the Risk Committee is responsible for overseeing cyber risk, information security, and technology risk, including management's actions to identify, assess, mitigate, and remediate material cyber issues and risks.
-The Risk Committee receives quarterly reports from the Chief Information Security Officer and the Chief Technology Risk Officer on the Company's technology and cyber risk profile, enterprise cyber program, and key enterprise cyber initiatives.
+As part of its program of regular oversight, the Risk Committee of the Board is responsible for overseeing cyber risk, information security, and technology risk, including management's actions to identify, assess, mitigate, and remediate material cyber issues and risks.
+The Risk Committee receives at least quarterly reports from the Chief Information Security Officer and Chief Technology Risk Officer on the Company's technology and cyber risk profile, enterprise cyber program, and key enterprise cyber initiatives.
+In addition, the Risk Committee discusses matters escalated to it by the Technology and Cyber Risk Committee, a management-level committee dedicated to the discussion of enterprise-wide cybersecurity and technology risk issues whose responsibilities include, among other things, discussion of cyber and technology risks.
+The Risk Committee coordinates with the full Board regarding the strategic implications of cyber and technology risks.

+The Chief Information Officer, Chief Information Security Officer, and Chief Technology Risk Officer also follow a risk-based escalation process to notify the Risk Committee outside of the quarterly reporting cycle when they identify an emerging risk or material issue.
 The Risk Committee annually reviews and recommends the Company's information security policy and information security program to the Board for approval.
-At least annually, the Board reviews and discusses the Company's technology strategy with the Chief Information Officer and approves the Company's technology strategic plan.
-In addition, the Risk Committee participates in quarterly cyber education sessions.
+At least annually, the Board reviews and discusses the Company's technology strategy with the Chief Information Officer; reviews and discusses the Company's cybersecurity strategy with the Chief Information Security Officer and Chief Technology Risk Officer; and approves the Company's technology strategic plan.
+In addition, the Risk Committee participates in periodic cyber education sessions.